Piece goods: Trading practices

-Textile piece goods have been sold globally in many varieties, including grey, bleached, or dyed and prints.
-And the practice is still being followed by many buyers.
+Textile piece goods have been sold globally in many varieties, including grey, bleached, or dyed and printed and the practice is still being followed by many buyers.
 The knitted fabric is traded by weight also.

 History

 Historically drapers and cloth merchants were trading in piece goods.
 India was famous for its handloom cotton piece goods.
-Many fabrics of coarse to fine cotton qualities such as Baftas, calicos, and muslins were used to be exported during the Mughal era.
+Many fabrics of coarse to fine cotton qualities such as Baftas, calicos, and muslins were exported during the Mughal era.

 There are records stating that in 1664 the East India Company imported 273,746 pieces of cotton cloth from India (approximately 4.2 million sq. meters).
 This increasing trend finally peaked in 1684 at 1,760,315 pieces (or 26.9 million sq. meters).
 Woolen and silk piece goods were also traded.
 Woollen piece goods for example shawls were exported from Kashmir.

 The exports were continued until the British cloths emerged in the 19th century.
 Substantial quantities of various piece goods were exported from Madras in 18th and 19th century.
 Punjum cloths accounted for a sizable portion of Madras' exports in the 18th century.
 Punjum, Salampores, Palampores, Chintz, Book muslin and Longcloth, varieties of Ghingahm were among the piece goods which were exported to America from Madras.

 During the 1920s, the Philippines was the largest market for cotton piece goods exported by the United States of America.

-Currently
+Current practice

 Several textile piece goods are still traded with different HS codes to differentiate the weave, structure, and composition.
 For example, HS code 51123030 stands for hundred percent wool, and 58109100 is for woven dyed cotton with embroidery piece goods.
 The Harmonized System, or HS, is an identification code developed by the World Customs Organization (WCO).